ryosuzuki/homepage/content/projects/realitysketch.md

 ## Application 3: Improvised Visualization for Sports and Exercises

-RealitySketch could be also useful to analyze and visualize the motion for sports training and exercises because they often em- ploy the physical movements.
+RealitySketch could be also useful to analyze and visualize the motion for sports training and exercises because they often employ the physical movements.
 For example, sports practices, like a golf shot, baseball pitching, and basketball shooting, would be an interesting example to visualize the trajectory of the ball.
 Similar to the previous example of showing the trajectory of a ball, it is useful to quickly see the path through stroboscopic effects.
 In addition to showing the trajectory, the system can also capture and compare multiple attempts to let the user analyze what works and what does not.

-Also, many sports and exercises may require a proper form and posture.
+Also, many sports and exercises may require proper form and posture.
 For example, in baseball batting, golf shot, and a tennis swing, a player’s form, such as a body angle, can be important, which the tool can help visualize through sketched guided lines.
 These features could be particularly useful for exercise instructions.
 For example, in yoga practice, bike riding, or weight lifting training, there are recommended angles to be followed to maximize the performance benefits.
 In these cases, the improvisational measurement of the posture can help the user to see and check if correctly done.

 <video preload="metadata" autoPlay loop muted playsInline webkit-playsinline="">
   <source src="/static/projects/realitysketch/video/sports.mp4" type="video/mp4"></source>